Written by Heidi Scovel of Mt. Hope Chronicles

 Saint Nicholas was a Bishop of Myra (in present day Turkey) during the 300s AD.
 His wealthy parents died in an epidemic when Nicholas was a young boy, leaving him a large inheritance that he used to help the poor and needy.

-His feast day is celebrated around the world with various traditions.
+His feast day is celebrated in many countries with various traditions.
 You can read about many of them at Saint Nicholas Center, where you can also find stories, recipes, and a large number of child-friendly activities.

 In our family, we get together with friends each year on St. Nicholas Day to read stories such as The Legend of Saint Nicholas by Demi, make marzipan treats (a traditional European confection), and find chocolate gold coins in our shoes.
 This is one of my boys’ favorite Christmas traditions!